 The area of Fornelli is located at the southern tip of Asinara, and here is one of the former high security prisons (there were several on the island).
 Until 2016 it was possible to see it now it is, unfortunately, in a state of neglect.
 Above the former prison you can see the ruins of a fortress (the Castellaccio) which can be reached on foot with the Castellaccio Road that starts immediately behind the prison.
 The road that leads to Fornelli from Cala Reale is magnificent, there are incredible landscapes and some sporadic construction (such as the ossuary and other prison camps).
 Some stretches of the magnificent coastline that can be seen from the road (including the beaches) are a Total Reserve Area and therefore inaccessible.

 Where to sleep in Asinara

-Until recently there was only one accommodation facility in Asinara, now there are 2!
+Until recently, there was only one accommodation in Asinara, now there are 2!

 - The Park Inn: open since 2019, it is located in Cala Oliva.
-They have 6 renovated rooms, all very beautiful and with every comfort, in the colors of white and blue.
+They have 6 renovated rooms, all very nice and with all the comforts, in the colors white and blue.
 The same property also has the restaurant which is almost opposite.
-The only flaw in my opinion is that they are a little expensive ..
+The only flaw in my opinion is that they are a bit expensive.

-- SognAsinara: it is always found in Cala d'Oliva.
-It is a Spartan hostel with 70 beds.
+- SognAsinara: always located in Cala d'Oliva.
+It is a spartan hostel with 70 beds.
 On the site you will find the form to request availability and prices.

-There are only 2 bars / restaurants: the SognAsinara Bar / Restaurant in Cala Reale (for info or reservations call 3461737043) And the L'asino Bianco bar / restaurant / pizzeria in Cala d'Oliva (for info or booking, call 079 409401 o 3472729036).
-In general, if you plan to spend a day on the Asinara, you should bring your own food directly from home, to be able to eat anywhere in total freedom.
+There are only 2 bars / restaurants: the SognAsinara Bar / Restaurant in Cala Reale (for information or reservations call 3461737043) AND the L'asino Bianco bar / restaurant / pizzeria in Cala d'Oliva (for information or reservation, call 079 409401 or 3472729036).
+In general, if you plan to spend a day at the Asinara, you should bring your own food directly from home, so you can eat anywhere with total freedom.